redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 Label the config map to expose the dashboard in the Administrator perspective of the web console `oc label configmap nvidia-dcgm-exporter-dashboard -n openshift-config-managed "console.openshift.io/dashboard=true"`

-Optional: Label the config map to expose the dashboard in the Developer perspecitive of the web console:
+Optional: Label the config map to expose the dashboard in the Developer perspective of the web console:
 `oc label configmap nvidia-dcgm-exporter-dashboard -n openshift-config-managed "console.openshift.io/odc-dashboard=true"`

 View the created resource and verify the labels